 For other animals and for plants, iNaturalist is a great tool for uploading photographs and getting species identifications, which can be corroborated by experts.
 Photographs can be uploaded through a mobile application or online and the application will provide identification suggestions of visually similar species.
 You can also search for species if you know what you have photographed. iNaturalist has very user-friendly videos to orient you to using the mobile application and website.

-If you want to contribute to ongoing data collection efforts and inform research being done by scientists, there are many community science opportunities.
+If you want to contribute to ongoing data collection efforts and inform research being done by scientists, there are many citizen science opportunities.
 One such annual opportunity for residents of Bernalillo, Sandoval and Valencia counties is the City Nature Challenge (CNC) ABQ.
-For 2022, City Nature Challenges will be held worldwide from April 29-May 2 and observations of all animals and plants you make in iNaturalist through the ABQ CNC will count toward the local total.
-The event planners hold in-person and virtual events leading up to and following the four-day challenge, including iNaturalist workshops and identification sessions for observations gathered during the event.
+City Nature Challenges were held worldwide from April 29-May 2 and observations of all animals and plants made in iNaturalist counted toward the local total.
+The event planners held in-person and virtual events leading up to and following the four-day challenge, including iNaturalist workshops and identification sessions for observations gathered during the event.
 For 2022, more than 13,300 observations of nearly 1,600 species were gathered with more than 400 individuals submitting observations.
 Bernalillo, Sandoval and Valencia counties ranked 29th globally and fifth among cities and regions with comparable population sizes in total numbers of observations made.

 There are several opportunities to contribute information specific to birds, including through Project FeederWatch, run through the Cornell Lab of Ornithology, and the Christmas Bird Count, run by Audubon.
 If you want to get into identifying photographs taken by camera traps (i.e., cameras triggered by the movement of an animal in front of the camera), then you may be interested in checking out eMammal.
 There’s even a program to submit bumble bee sightings!